You Won’t Believe How Many Sportswriter Voted For Trump

 Some argue that political ideology is many baseball writers are omitting ex-Red Sox star Curt Schilling from their Hall of Fame ballot.

 Insofar as activism, several players on the Super Bowl Champion New England Patriots who are less than enamored with President Trump have vowed to boycott the traditional White House visit, while several NBA players have announced they may avoid meeting with Trump should their team win the world championship.
-The potential boycott has prompted much media coverage.
-The sports media was also almost uniformly praiseworthy of Colin Kaepernick’s take-a-knee National Anthem protest during the NFL season.
+The sports media was almost uniformly praiseworthy of Colin Kaepernick’s take-a-knee National Anthem protest during the NFL season.

-Further as to the politics of sports journalism, Clay Travis of Fox Sports Radio has argued that ESPN is bleeding subscribers and facing another round round of layoffs in part because it has become the full-on social justice warrior network, thereby alienating a large portion of its viewership.
+As far as the politics of sports journalism is concerned, Clay Travis of Fox Sports Radio has argued that ESPN is bleeding subscribers and facing another round round of layoffs in part because it has become the full-on social justice warrior network, thereby alienating a large portion of its viewership.

 FS1 host Jason Whitlock, formerly of ESPN, has expressed similar sentiments about politically correct content on the the self-named Worldwide Leader in Sports.
 Last December, ESPN’s public editor acknowledged his network’s leftward movement.

-Other survey findings by The Big Lead indicate that respondents are overwhelming pro-choice on abortion and strongly believe in man-made climate change.
+Other survey findings by The Big Lead indicate that respondents are overwhelming pro-choice on abortion and believe in man-made climate change.
 Only six percent indicated that they were gun owners, far less than the population as a whole.

 Perhaps most unsettling regardless of one’s political views, if any, nearly 70 percent of the writers admitted to Twitter self-censorship of a political or social opinion “for fear of backlash.”